spokenaac/capacitor-mlkit-digitalink-plugin/README.md

 ```

 Deletes a singular/collection of models downloaded to the device, or all models.

+Delete ALL not supported in iOS due to Swift ModelManager limitations.

 | Param          | Type                                                              | Description                                                 |
 | -------------- | ----------------------------------------------------------------- | ----------------------------------------------------------- |